anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Then, each Registrar gets assigned its own join-port (up to a limit imposed by Join Proxy implementation) so that a Pledge is enabled to failover to another Registrar if a prior onboarding attempt fails.

-How the Pledge selects between the onboarding services matching its query, is implementation-specific and out of scope of this document.

 Discovery of multiple Registrars works in the same way as discovery of a single Registrar as defined in
-{{discovery-by-pledge}}, except that multiple links are returned in the CoRE Link Format document.
+{{discovery-by-pledge}}, except that multiple links are returned in the CoRE link format document.

-The meta-example below shows the discovery of two join-ports (fields `join_port1` and `join_port2`) on a Join Proxy, each associated to a different cBRSKI protocol variant, defined by two CoRE Link Format links:
+The meta-example below shows the Pledge's discovery of two join-ports (57101 and 57102) on a Join Proxy, each associated to a different cBRSKI protocol variant, defined by two CoRE link format links:

 ~~~~
-  REQ: GET coap://[ff02::fd]/.well-known/core?rt=brski.jp
+  REQ: GET coap://[ff02::fd]/.well-known/core?brski-jp=*

   RES: 2.05 Content
     Content-Format: 40 (application/link-format)
     Payload:
-      <coaps://[IP_address]:join_port1>;rt=brski.jp,
-      <coaps://[IP_address]:join_port2>;rt=brski.jp;
-                            param1=value1;param2=value2
+      <>;brski-jp=57101,
+      <>;brski-jp=57102;param1=value1;param2=value2
 ~~~~

-In actual examples based on this, the field `IP_address` would contain the link-local IP address of the Join Proxy and the fields `join_port1` and `join_port2` would contain distinct decimal port number values.

-The parameter values (`param1` and `param2`) are included for illustrative purposes.
+The parameter values (`param1` and `param2`) are included for illustrative purposes and are not actual parameter values.
-In a real example, these would contain Link Format parameters specifically defined for the `brski.jp` resource type.
+In a real example, these would contain Link Format parameters specifically defined for the cBRSKI service discovery.
 Such parameters may be defined in future work ({{I-D.ietf-anima-brski-discovery}}).
 These parameters, if understood by the Pledge, help in selecting the optimal matching onboarding protocol variant of cBRSKI.